 - Music Videos: i.e. crazy, Frankie Cosmos, Eleanor Friedberger, Well Well Well

-- Art performance or exhibition: Mrs Jug, Renèe Helèna Browne, Taus Makhacheva, Paul Heyer, Tyler Pridgen, Claire Tolan, Neele Hulcker
+- Art performance or exhibition: One Fell Swoop, Mrs Jug, Renèe Helèna Browne, Taus Makhacheva, Paul Heyer, Tyler Pridgen, Claire Tolan, Neele Hulcker

 - CGI animation: Pinar & Viola